 Here you’ll see how much storage space your offline mail will take up.
 You can also choose whether you want it to store mail up to seven, 30, or 90 days old and whether to download attachments to your PC.

 In the “Security” box we recommend selecting the “Keep offline data on my computer” option if you’re a home user and confident no one else can access your inbox.
 This will make the desktop app more seamless, with all your emails accessible as soon as you turn your PC on, instead of waiting for your entire inbox to sync each time.

 Once you’re done, click “Save Changes.”

-Create Gmail Desktop App
+Create Gmail Desktop App (Edge)

 So your Gmail inbox is now syncing offline, but you still need to open your Chrome browser to access it.
 The next step is to turn Gmail into a regular desktop app.